 Learn how long Chapter 7 bankruptcy (and Chapter 13 bankruptcy) will stay on your credit report.

-Find out if you're eligible for Chapter 7 bankruptcy by learning about the Chapter 7 bankruptcy means test.
-We explain the calculation process you'll use to determine whether you'll qualify for Chapter 7 bankruptcy.
+Discover whether you're eligible for Chapter 7 bankruptcy by learning about the Chapter 7 bankruptcy means test.
+We explain the two-step calculation process used to determine Chapter 7 bankruptcy qualification.

 Learn about secured debts and how creditors can collect them.